eylulzehrakablan/born2beroot/README.md

 the project subject indicates that there must be an SSH service

-- [ ] must be running on port 4242
-- [ ] must not be possible to connect using SSH as root for security reasons

 ### What is SSH?

 **SSH (Secure Shell)** is a secure and encrypted network protocol that allows you to connect to and manage a remote computer or server via the command line.